discordjs/guide/guide/popular-topics/canvas.md

 ![After adjustment](~@/images/Ja4Ywf4.png)

-As a nice finishing touch, let's move the welcome text inside the image itself instead of adding it outside.
+Let's move the welcome text inside the image itself instead of adding it outside as a nice finishing touch.

 <branch version="11.x">